Abhaya-Shrestha/Nepalemart/README.md

     python manage.py runserver
     ```

-Open your browser and navigate to `http://127.0.0.1:8000/` to see the application in action.
+Open your browser and navigate to `http://127.0.0.1:8000/` to see the application in action. `user:Abhay / password: admin`

 ## Acknowledgements